the womanhood project is the new photography platform urging women of the world to unite

 We meet the magic minds behind the exciting new feminist platform.

 They say the best things come in pairs, which couldn't be truer for creative collaborators Sara Hini and Cassandra Cacheiro.
-Born in Algeria, but moved to Montreal at a young age, Sara always felt like the odd one out.
+Sara — who was born in Algeria, but moved to Montreal at a young age — always felt like the odd one out.
 With her darker skin and frizzy hair, she stood out from the rest of the girls at school, which is something Cassandra could relate to, having been bullied about her weight since she was just a kid.
-But after a chance meeting at a party, the pair decided to tackle these problems head on, which is why they set up The Womanhood Project, an online platform that invites a diverse cast of women to share their personal stories to women around the world.
+But after a chance meeting at a party, the pair decided to tackle these problems head on, which is why they set up The Womanhood Project — an online platform that invites a diverse cast of women to share their personal stories to women around the world.

-Shot nude by Cassandra, and art directed by Sara, The Womanhood Project offers women a safe space to come together and open up about topics such as gender, sexuality, motherhood, abuse, mental health, abortion, menstruation, body hair and much more.
+The Womanhood Project offers women a safe space to come together and open up about topics such as gender, sexuality, motherhood, abuse, mental health, abortion, menstruation, body hair, and much more.
 With the future of women's rights growing more and more unstable, now has never been a better time for us to unite.
 Here we meet the dynamic duo to talk the realities of sexism, the future of feminism, and what it means to be a woman in 2017.

 What's the story behind Womanhood?

-Sara: The more I got into photography and body positivity the more I realised there was still so many taboos left.
-Lots of issues were being discussed but nothing much was being done in terms of photography.
-We find the girls, Cassandra does the pictures, I do the creative direction and ask a lot questions to guide the interview.
-It's a really natural process where we do what we're good at.
+Sara: The more I got into photography and body positivity the more I realized there were still so many taboos left.
+Lots of issues were being discussed, but nothing much was being done in terms of photography.
+We find the girls, Cassandra does the pictures, I do the creative direction, and we ask a lot questions to guide the interview.
+It's a really natural process — we do what we're good at.
 Cassandra has a deep sincerity and kindness when it comes to taking pictures of naked women, which is so important when women are being so open and vulnerable with us.